 We’d all love to do a 3-month ‘Eat, Pray, Love’ getaway, or move out to a new pad but the reality is we don’t always have the time, money and support to escape our situation; especially when our finances may have just halved!

 Instead, look to create a safe environment wherever you are, and treat your breakup like you would a physical injury.
 Put yourself in a physically and emotionally safe environment that will allow you to recover better and surround yourself with positive energy and people.
-This is vitally important and allows for time and space to get our thoughts in line for what to do next.

 This stage may also mean seeking professional medical or psychological help, and by all means, follow this up if you feel you need it.
+Your GP might not be your first port of call after a breakup, but they can refer you to someone and, in some cases, offer a mental health plan.

 2. Try hypnotherapy to reframe your mindset